Marks & Spencer shuts France stores on Brexit fallout - RFI

 Marks said it planned to close the mainly Paris stores by the end of the year.

-Already following Britain's formal EU exit at the start of the year, Marks has reconfigured its food business in Czech Republic, removing the sale of all fresh and chilled products from stores.
+Already following Britain's formal EU exit at the start of the year, M&S has reconfigured its food business in Czech Republic, removing the sale of all fresh and chilled products from stores.

+"The red tape that comes with large-scale change like Brexit can cause damage, especially in businesses that were already facing headwinds, and that's what we've seen with these closures" in France, Sophie Lund-Yates, senior equity analyst Hargreaves Lansdown stockbrokers, told AFP.

+Marks & Spencer has experienced tough trading conditions in main market Britain over recent years, with its clothes offerings coming under strain from online competition.

-Plans to introduce full controls in areas such as the import of food and animal products had been due from next month but would now start from January next year, the government said.
+Plans to introduce full controls in areas such as the import of food and animal products had been due from next month but would now start from January, the government said.

 © 2021 AFP